WANGARIJOYCE/Assessing-Variant-Calling-Pipelines-Mini-Project/README.md

 - Rose Wambui

 ## VISION
-To design a variant calling pipeline that is effective for analyzing insect and pathogen data. after evaluating existing variant calling  pipelines, pick out the ones that
+To design a standard variant calling pipeline that is effective and reliable for analyzing insect and pathogen data, that will be adopted across various regions of the world.

+## MISSION
+To evaluate existing varinat calling pipelines, fill in existing gaps and modify the pipelines to suit anlysis of insect and pathogen data.